 The Pixel 4 started with virtually no support for its face unlock system when it was first released in October 2019, but over the months, support has gotten substantially better.

 In order for the Pixel 4's face unlock to work, apps need to support the BiometricPrompt API.
-As of November 1, 2019, apps released to the Play Store have to support the API if they want to offer biometric authentication of any sort, but apps aren't forced to support it on that date, but simply for their next update after that date.
-We just have to hope that Google really pushes developers to get their updates out sooner.
+As of November 1, 2019, apps released to the Play Store have to support the API if they want to offer biometric authentication of any sort.
+Apps weren't forced to support it on that date, but simply for their next update after that date.
+Google doesn't seem to have been super forceful with that rule, but as time's gone on, things have gotten better and better.

 Unlock with your face